yssource/rhai/README.md

     123;                    // eliminated: no effect
     "hello";                // eliminated: no effect
     [1, 2, x, x*2, 5];      // eliminated: no effect
-    foo(42);                // NOT eliminated: the function 'foo' may have side effects 666                     // NOT eliminated: this is the return value of the block,
+    foo(42);                // NOT eliminated: the function 'foo' may have side-effects 666                     // NOT eliminated: this is the return value of the block,
                             // and the block is the last one so this is the return value of the whole script }